postman721/Cyberpunk-Dark-Volume-OSD-On-Screen-Display/README.md

 	- osd_rules_install.sh – Installs udev rules and adds user to input group.
 	- osd_rules_uninstall.sh – Reverts udev rules and removes user from input group.
 	- ⚠️ Always check scripts before executing.
+	- Notice: For me the reboot was the thing that fixed the udev rule permissions completely.

 chmod +x insert_script_name_here.sh

 If you want to be certain that the script will run, use bash in front of it: bash insert_script_name_here.sh